One should never underestimate the importance of backing up your data.

 If your backups are accessible remotely, they're vulnerable to several threats from both external and internal sources.
 Hackers or even disgruntled former employees could gain access to your data and compromise its integrity or destroy it.
 Ransomware which can spread via the network is also a real risk, especially when backup infrastructure is directly connected and accessible via your production infrastructure.

 Air-Gapping protects your backups by storing them offline

 To truly protect your data, you need to have a solution in place where backups are secured by being offline but still accessible when you need them, and air-gapped backups provide this solution.

-But what are air-gapped backups exactly and how can they help protect your data?
-To answer this question, we first need to define an air-gap.
+But what are air-gap backups exactly and how can they help protect your data?
+To answer this question, we first need to define an air gap.

-An air-gap isolates one device from another to protect it, essentially severing any connectivity which may exist between the two devices.
-An air-gapped backup is therefore a backup which is stored on a device which is isolated and protected.
+Air-gapped systems isolate one device from another to protect it, essentially severing any connectivity which may exist between the two devices.
+An air-gapped backup is therefore a backup that's stored on an isolated and protected device.

-Air-gapped backups are not a new technology.
-In fact, backup tapes, which for many years were the industry standard backup storage medium, can be defined as an air-gapped backup solution as your data is stored on a storage device which is isolated and not directly accessible.
+Air-gapped backups aren't a new technology.
+In fact, backup tapes, which for many years were the industry standard backup storage medium, can be defined as an air-gapped backup solution as your data is stored on a storage device that's isolated and not directly accessible.

-Cloud-based backups have transformed the data protection solution industry by providing organisations with the ability to backup their data offsite with relative ease and at an affordable price point.
-However, even though cloud backup solutions tick many security boxes, they are still remotely accessible and as such vulnerable.
+Cloud-based backups have transformed the data protection solution industry by providing organizations with the ability to back up their data offsite with relative ease and at an affordable price point.
+However, even though cloud backup solutions tick many security boxes, they're still remotely accessible and as such vulnerable.